kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/09-sending-large-transfers/articles/06-how-much-does-it-cost-to-send-large-transfers/content.md

+# Sending large transfers
-# How much does it cost to send large transfers?
+## How much does it cost to send large transfers?
 We always use the real exchange rate and charge a transparent fee, no matter how much money you send with us.
 And the more you send with us, the more you save on fees.

 ### How do our fees work?